ADVERTISEMENT

 2. A proven blood relative is named on an Indian reservation census or a tribal enrollment.

-You can search censuses for 16 tribes in Ancestry.com collection Oklahoma and Indian Territory, Indian Censuses and Rolls, 1851-1959.
+You can search censuses for 16 tribes in Ancestry.com collection Oklahoma and Indian Territory, US, Indian Censuses and Rolls, 1851-1959.
 Ancestry.com and Fold3 also have annual censuses taken by the Bureau of Indian Affairs.

 You can browse annual Indian censuses for free using the links on Access Genealogy.